November 20, 2018

 This approach was particularly useful in analyzing the speedster’s tail lights.
 “This new-found understanding, coupled with the more physically accurate behavior of ray tracing, allowed us to achieve much more realistic taillights than we previously could,” he says.

-In addition, the team had color management specialists at X-Rite scan several Porsche material samples, such as leather and paint swatches, to their proprietary AxF format (recently supported by Unreal Studio).
+In addition, the team had color management specialists at X-Rite scan several Porsche material samples, such as leather and paint swatches, to their proprietary AxF format, which is supported by Unreal Engine.
 These captures yielded high-resolution texture and normal maps for the car paint’s clear coat layer, the solid white paint, and the leather seat texture.

 “While this was our first time experimenting with AxF,” says Antoine, “it proved useful in validating our material look-dev as well as contributing directly to final pixels.”